coralnems/VideoStreamingApp_V1.4/README.md

 Streaming: Click on any movie or show to start streaming instantly.

 Roadmap
-[ ] Expand to iOS platform.
+[A] Expand to iOS platform.
-[ ] Implement offline viewing.
+[B] Implement offline viewing.
-[ ] Add multi-language support.
+[C] Add multi-language support.
-[ ] Integrate with third-party APIs for additional content.
+[D] Integrate with third-party APIs for additional content.
 Contributing
 We welcome contributions!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.